nlamduy/UEH_MS_Thesis/data/README.txt

-Place contains all data used in the sis.
+Place contains all data used in thesis.